-For sales teams, it’s important to set smart sales goals that are not just achievable but also oriented towards growth, helps in developing the team’s skillsets, and covers for their weaknesses.
+For sales teams, it’s important to set smart sales goals that are not just achievable but also oriented towards growth, help in developing the team’s skillsets, and cover their weaknesses.

 Let’s begin this post with what sales goals are and look into some of the sales goals you can set.

 “Sell more products” or “get more sales this year” are not sales goals examples.
 They are goals, no doubt.
 But they’re neither clearly defined nor easy for teams to achieve.
 Even if they’re achieved, they’re not designed to help your team with anything other than meeting a random organizational metric.

 Sales goals are objectives that you set for your sales team.
 These goals are built around KPIs, while also being tied to larger business goals.